web-work-tools/minimal-mistakes/_posts/2019-07-06-contributors-intro.md

 ![](https://infominer.id/bookmark-donations/that-would-be-great.jpg)

 If you would export me a copy of your bookmarks.... that would be great!
 After a while I'll make a few fine grained how-to.
 This is one of the simplest ways that nearly anyone could make a significant contribution.

+We would be happy to accept your raw unsorted bookmark exports! :D

-I will create detailed guides, to ensure that everyone is able.
+I will create detailed guides, to ensure that everyone is able to click a few buttons and share the wealth!.

 ## Twitter @ Mention and Hash Tags

 You can simply @ mention @didecentral, and it's activity will be preserved, soon to by syndicated here on this website, via [indieweb](https://web-work.tools/indieweb/) design.
 I will also follow related hash-tags and see about re-publishing them here, somehow.

 I will track #decentralizedidentity, #selfsovereignidentity, and #didecentral.
-The final one is similar to @mention, that you definitely want us to see, but not as "urgent" as the mention.
+The final one is similar to @mention, a way for the community to track a larger volume and variety of content than would typically warrant a @mention.

 ## Contributing Via Discord